welchr/fusion_github_test/README.md

 * [dat](https://github.com/datproject/dat)
 * [borg](https://borgbackup.readthedocs.io/en/stable/quickstart.html)

-Borg looks like the best option right now.
 Git LFS seems like the worst of the possible options, I only mention it to remind us take another look again in the future.

-Dat looks like a great way to share data, and it is secure, but there is no versioning built in.
+Dat looks like a great way to share data, and it is secure, but there is no versioning built in (which probably isn't much of an issue - see above.)

 git annex is another good option for tracking large files in a repository, but it is complicated and has probably the steepest learning curve.
-It does not de-duplicate data, or do compression/encryption - this has to be done by the user before including the files.

-Borg is pretty great: it is secure, de-duplicates and compresses (and can also encrypt), and versions data automatically.
+Borg is pretty great: it de-duplicates, compresses, encrypts, and versions data automatically.
 The repository with all versions of the data is easy to transfer (just copy it).
-The downside is a slight learning curve, and that it stores files in its own binary format, so inspecting the archives always requires the use of CLI tools (fairly easy in practice.)
+Downsides: a slight learning curve, it stores files in its own binary format (inspecting the archives requires the use of CLI tools), and you need to have 2 copies of your data: the copy in use, and the versions stored in the borg repository.

 ## Distributing an entire project/paper